fabianmagrini/react-typescript-samples/README.md

 - Responsive design with mobile-first breakpoints
 - Reusable component system (Button, Modal, Dropdown) with multiple variants

+### Host-Managed Data Pattern
+Located in the `host-managed-data` directory, this sample demonstrates:
+- Host-Managed Data Pattern with clean separation between data management and UI rendering
+- TanStack Query v5 for server state management with intelligent caching
+- Zustand for lightweight client state management
+- React 19 with TypeScript and comprehensive dark mode support
+- Complete test coverage (26 tests) with Vitest and React Testing Library
+- Interactive Storybook component development and documentation
+- Real-time data synchronization and loading states with error handling

 ## Getting Started

 Each sample is a self-contained React application.
 To run any sample: